msftsettiy/azure-docs-fork/articles/managed-ccf/how-to-enable-azure-monitor.md

 ms.custom: devx-track-azurecli
 ---

-# Quickstart: View the application logs in Azure Monitor
+# View the application logs in Azure Monitor

 In this turotial, you will learn how to view the application logs in Azure Monitor by creating a Log Analytics workspace.
 This tutorial builds on the Managed CCF resource created in the [Quickstart: Create an Azure Managed CCF resource](quickstart-portal.md) tutorial.
 Logs are essential pieces of information to understand, analyze and optimize the workings and performance of an application.